patrickenfuego/FFEncoder/README.md

 FFEncoder is a simple script that allows you to pass dynamic parameters to ffmpeg without needing to modify things manually for each run.

 FFEncoder will also auto-crop your video, and works similarly to programs like Handbrake.
 I found myself using Handbrake a lot for its auto-cropping magic, and decided to find a way to automate it in ffmpeg.
-The script uses ffmpeg's `cropdetect` argument to analyze every frame in the video, then saves the output to a file called crop.txt, and finally scans crop.txt for the maximum width and height values.
-These values are then used for cropping.
+The script uses ffmpeg's `cropdetect` argument to analyze 3 separate segments of the input source running in parallel.
+The collected output of each instance is then saved to a crop file which is used to determine the cropping width and height.
+FFEncoder uses modulus 2

 ## Script Arguments